 Which Dogs Usually Drool Excessively?

-Great Danes, Boxers, Bull Mastiffs, Bernese Mountain Dogs, Neopolitan Mastiffs, Newfoundlands, Dogues de Bordeaux, and Saint Bernards are all known to excessively drooling, however, that does not mean that the dog has an underlying health issue.
+Great Danes, Bull Mastiffs (and Great Dane/Mastiff mixes), Boxers, Bernese Mountain Dogs, Neopolitan Mastiffs, Newfoundlands, Dogues de Bordeaux, and Saint Bernards – many of the extra large dog breeds – are all known to excessively drooling, however, that does not mean that the dog has an underlying health issue.
 There are some breeds that have larger jowls that tend to drool more than some of the other breeds, which is due to the dog being unable to hold his saliva in.
 This means that you will just need to be prepared to wipe away any of the excess saliva regularly.

 Why would a dog suddenly start drooling excessively?